millsoft/acetool/README.md

 ### Running

+If you installed this tool with composer, you can type `ace` in your terminal.

-To run the app simply execute the ace.php with php:
+Otherwise, simply execute the ace.php with php:

     php ace.php
 If you cann the script like that you will see a help page and all available commands / parameters.
 To get help for a given command add --help to the command, for example: